HolosDev/CEREScript-Core01/Documents/Structure.md

 ## Data Structure

-### Controller
+### Spool

-A controller is composed of the following.
+A spool is composed of the following.

 * Branch information
 * CEREScript
 * A set of Read/Write VariablePosition list
   * One playout, one Read/Write VariablePosition list
-* Priority between
+* Priority between spools on the same time-slot

 ### VariablePosition